-This is why, when idiotic politicians promise to stop trade with other countries, or to tax goods produced by other countries, you should probably get concerned (who do you think ends up paying those “tariffs”?).
+This is why, when idiotic politicians promise to stop trade with other countries or to tax goods produced by other countries, you should probably get concerned (who do you think ends up paying those “tariffs”?).

 When other countries produce goods at a lower cost (including their opportunity cost) than we can produce ourselves the result is we get to pay lower prices.
-Lower prices means consumers are wealthier, and this point often seems to get lost in the debate.
+Lower prices mean consumers are wealthier, and this point often seems to get lost in the debate.

 One anti-capitalist aspiring dictator recently promised that he’d force Apple to produce their products in the US — and nowhere else.
-The reasoning is that we’ve lost jobs to overseas manufacturers, and that by forcing companies to produce in America it solves the problem.
+The reasoning is that we’ve lost jobs to overseas manufacturers and that by forcing companies to produce in America it solves the problem.

 He couldn’t be more wrong.

 Let’s stick with the Apple example.
 If Apple had to produce the iPhone in the US, what do you think happens to the price of an iPhone?